FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Discussion:

-Informally, the Controller has big freedom in selection of Trial Inputs, and the implementations want to achieve the Search Goals in the shortest expected time.
+Informally, the Controller has big freedom in selection of Trial Inputs, and the implementations want to achieve all the Search Goals in the shortest expected time.

 The Controller's role in optimizing the overall search time